jeremylong/DependencyCheck/maven/src/site/markdown/configuration.md

 bundleAuditPath               | Sets the path to the bundle audit executable; only used if bundle audit analyzer is enabled and experimental analyzers are enabled.  | &nbsp;
-swiftPackageManagerAnalyzerEnabled | Sets whether the [experimental](../analyzers/index.html) Swift Package Analyzer should be used.       | true assemblyAnalyzerEnabled       | Sets whether the .NET Assembly Analyzer should be used.                                                    | true pathToMono                    | The path to Mono for .NET assembly analysis on non-windows systems.                                        | &nbsp;
+swiftPackageManagerAnalyzerEnabled | Sets whether the [experimental](../analyzers/index.html) Swift Package Analyzer should be used.       | true assemblyAnalyzerEnabled       | Sets whether the .NET Assembly Analyzer should be used.                                                    | true pathToCore                          | The path to dotnet core .NET assembly analysis on non-windows systems.                                     | &nbsp;
+golangDepEnabled                    | Sets whether or not the [experimental](../analyzers/index.html) Golang Dependency Analyzer should be used. | true golangModEnabled                    | Sets whether or not the [experimental](../analyzers/index.html) Goland Module Analyzer should be used; requires `go` to be installed. | true pathToGo                            | The path to `go`.                                                                                          | &nbsp;

 RetireJS Configuration
 ====================